On the existence of zero-sum subsequences of distinct lengths: Introduction

 be a sequence over $G$, where, for all $g \in G$, $\mathsf{v}_g(S) \in \mathbb{N}$ is called the \em multiplicity \em of $g$ in $S$.
 We call $\text{Supp}(S)=\{g \in G \mid \mathsf{v}_g(S)>0\}$ the \em support \em of $S$, and $\sigma(S)=\sum^{\ell}_{i=1}g_i=\sum_{g \in G}g\mathsf{v}_g(S)$ the \em sum \em of $S$.
 In addition, we say that $s \in G$ is a \em subsum \em of $S$ when

 If $0$ is not a subsum of $S$, we say that $S$ is a \em zero-sumfree sequence\em.
 If $\sigma(S)=0,$ then $S$ is said to be a \em zero-sum sequence\em.
-If moreover one has $\sigma(T) \neq 0$ for all proper subsequences $T \mid S$, then $S$ is called a \em minimal zero-sum sequence\em.
+If, moreover, one has $\sigma(T) \neq 0$ for all proper subsequences $T \mid S$, then $S$ is called a \em minimal zero-sum sequence\em.

 By $\mathsf{D}(G)$ we denote the smallest integer $t \in \mathbb{N}^*$ such that every sequence $S$ over $G$ of length $|S| \geq t$ contains a non-empty zero-sum subsequence.
 The number $\mathsf{D}(G)$ is called the \em Davenport constant \em of the group $G$.
-Even though its definition is purely combinatorial, the invariant $\mathsf{D}(G)$ found many applications in number theory (see for instance the book \cite{GeroKoch05} which presents the various aspects of non-unique factorization theory, and \cite{GeroRuzsa09} for a recent survey).
-Thus, many direct and inverse problems related to $\mathsf{D}(G)$ have been studied during last decades, and even if numerous results were proved (see Chapter $5$ in \cite{GeroKoch05}, and \cite{GaoGero06} for a survey), its exact value is known for very special types of groups only.
+Even though its definition is purely combinatorial, the invariant $\mathsf{D}(G)$ found many applications in number theory (see for instance the book \cite{GeroKoch05} which presents the various aspects of non-unique factorization theory and \cite{GeroRuzsa09} for a recent survey).
+Thus, many direct and inverse problems related to $\mathsf{D}(G)$ have been studied during last decades, and even if numerous results were proved (see \cite[Chapter $5$]{GeroKoch05} and \cite{GaoGero06} for a survey), its exact value is known for very special types of groups only.

-A sequence $S$ over a finite Abelian group $G$ is said to be \em dispersive \em if it contains two non-empty zero-sum subsequences $S_1$ and $S_2$ with distinct lengths, and \em non-dispersive \em otherwise, that is when all the non-empty zero-sum subsequences of $S$ have same length.
+A sequence $S$ over a finite Abelian group $G$ is said to be \em dispersive \em if it contains two non-empty zero-sum subsequences $S_1$ and $S_2$ of distinct length, and \em non-dispersive \em otherwise, that is, when all non-empty zero-sum subsequences of $S$ have same length.
 One can readily notice, using the very definition of the Davenport constant, that every sequence $S$ over $G$ with $\left|S\right| \geq 2\mathsf{D}(G)$ is dispersive, since $S$ has to contain at least two disjoint non-empty zero-sum subsequences.
 So, one can ask for the smallest integer $t \in \mathbb{N}^*$ such that every sequence $S$ over $G$ with $|S| \geq t$ is dispersive.
 The associated inverse problem is then to make explicit the structure of non-dispersive sequences over a finite Abelian group.
-Concerning this problem, W.~Gao, Y.~Hamidoune and G.~Wang recently proved \cite{GaoHami09} that every non-dispersive sequence of $n$ elements in $C_n$ has at most two distinct values, solving a conjecture of R.~Graham reported in a paper of P.~Erd\H{o}s and E.~Szemer\'{e}di \cite{ErdosSzemeredi76}.
-This result was then generalized by D.~Grynkiewicz in \cite{Grynkie09}.
+Concerning this problem, Gao, Hamidoune and Wang recently proved \cite{GaoHami09} that every non-dispersive sequence of $n$ elements in $C_n$ has at most two distinct values, solving a conjecture of Graham reported in a paper of Erd\H{o}s and Szemer\'{e}di \cite{ErdosSzemeredi76}.
+This result was then generalized by Grynkiewicz in \cite{Grynkie09}.